Mark Wells: In popular culture

-Wells is featured in a 1981 TV movie about the 1980 U.S. hockey team called Miracle on Ice.
-Jeff Miller, a retired CA State Assemblyman played Mark Wells in the 1981 movie and Wells himself appeared in archival footage of the gold medal ceremony used in the movie.
+Wells was featured in a 1981 TV movie about the 1980 U.S. hockey team called Miracle on Ice.
+Jeff Miller, a retired California State Assemblyman played Wells in the 1981 movie, and Wells himself appeared in archival footage of the gold medal ceremony used in the movie.

 In the 2004 Disney film Miracle, he is portrayed by Joe Hemsworth.